CalvinHartwell/canonical-kubernetes-rancher/README.md

 ## Conclusion

 This documentation has explained how to configure and deploy Canonical Kubernetes with Rancher running on top.
 It also provided a short introduction on how to use Rancher to control and manage Canonical Kubernetes.
 Note that this documentation was written at the time of the Rancher 2.0 alpha but a beta release is due out very soon which would be a better release candidate for a production environment.

+### Software Versions

+The software versions used throughout this docunmentation are:
+ - Kubernetes 1.9.3
+ - Rancher v2.0.0-alpha16

+### Getting Help & Support

+This document was written by [Calvin Hartwell](https://www.linkedin.com/in/calvinhartwell), please feel to drop me an email on [calvin.hartwell@canonical.com](calvin.hartwell@canonical.com).

+To open issues with CDK, please open an issue with the repository here [https://github.com/juju-solutions/bundle-canonical-kubernetes](https://github.com/juju-solutions/bundle-canonical-kubernetes).
+If you want professional support for Kubernetes please contact Canonical Sales [https://www.ubuntu.com/kubernetes](https://www.ubuntu.com/kubernetes).

+Rancher Provides support through [Slack](https://slack.rancher.io/) and by paid support [https://rancher.com/support/](https://rancher.com/support/).
+Please contact Rancher directly to get more help with their product.

 ## Useful Links